joaopizani/env.mpd-ncmpcpp/README.md

 ### MPD configs

   * There is already an MPD audio output setup for the _PulseAudio_ backend on the local machine.
-    So you should be able to listen to music without no extra config.
+    So you should be able to listen to music without any extra config.
 Of course you CAN add other outputs.
-  * An _visualization_ output is also already setup in MPD.
+  * A _visualization_ output is also already setup for MPD.
     The fifo in `/tmp` is used by NCMPCPP to provide awesome waveform and spectrum visualization.

-  * All music-related files is supposed to be in a single directory.
+  * All music-related files are supposed to be in a single directory.
-    This setup assumes a link called `${HOME}/Music` pointing to this centralized music directory.
+    A link called `${HOME}/Music` is assumed to exist and point to this centralized music directory.
-      + Meta information is centralized in `<music-dir>/meta`.
+      + Meta information is centralized under `<music-dir>/meta`.
           - Lyrics are all kept in `<music-dir>/meta/lyrics`, with a link at `~/.lyrics`.
           + Playlist are all kept in `<music-dir>/meta/playlists`.

 ### NCMPCPP configs

-  * Columns with song attributes to be displayed in the playlist were selected to be a compromise between the most informative and less introsive possible, with a number of columns that should appear OK even in small consoles.
+  * Columns with song attributes displayed in the playlist were selected to be a compromise between the most informative and less intrusive possible, with a number of columns that should fit even in small consoles.

   * Colors are enabled in the interface of NCMPCPP, with an informative but non-intrusive color scheme.

-  * Lyrics are downloaded in the background for the current song, stored in `<music-dir>/meta/lyrics` and can be displayed by pressing `l`.
+  * Lyrics are downloaded in the background for the current song, stored in `<music-dir>/meta/lyrics` and can be displayed anytime by pressing `l`.
-      + Several different repositories are used when searching for the lyrics.
+      + Several different repositories are used when searching for lyrics.

 ### Choice between _local-only_ or _networked_ MPD